Who is Miss Merry and Monkey Monkey Music?

 Across the country, from New York to Los Angeles, and as far away as Alaska and American Samoa, families are watching Monkey Monkey Music videos on their local public television stations and asking, “Who’s that girl?”

-In 2011, blockbuster KCET in Los Angeles became the first public television station to begin airing Meredith’s videos.
+In 2011, KCET in Los Angeles became the first public television station to begin airing Meredith’s videos.
 New Jersey-based NJTV, owned and operated by WNET, the nation’s largest PBS station, chose Monkey Monkey Monkey Music videos to launch its kids’ programming.
 Station after station followed suit, with programmers responding to the energy created by the special emotional connection that Meredith shares with her audience.
-Monkey Monkey Music videos can now be seen on Kids 13!.
-Kids 13 is Channel 13’s 24 hour channel devoted exclusively to children’s programming.
+Monkey Monkey Music videos were also featured on Kids Thirteen!, Channel 13’s 24-hour channel devoted exclusively to children’s programming.

 Meredith LeVande “definitely has a huge future for herself as a children’s entertainer, whether in public or commercial television,” enthused Robert McDonnell, director of education and production services for KCET.
 “We are so pleased to be able to be one of the first to be airing her music videos.
 Within a couple of years, she’s going to have the following and popularity that the really big children’s entertainers have.”